 How much does housing cost?

-All costs are listed in the 2014-2015 Residence Life Housing Contract (PDF)
+All costs are listed in the Residence Life Housing Contract on the Admisntrative Forms page.

 Are refunds issued if my son/daughter decides that the Residence Hall just isn't for him/her?

 Students who cancel their housing contract before the completion of the academic year will be charges a $500 Cancellation Fee.